Unraveling the mystery of Europe’s uneven covid surges

 For Van Smeden in the neighboring Netherlands, the difference appeared stark.
 “If you’d have asked me at the start of the pandemic, I’d have said the Germans are just much better” in their response, he said.

 But it wasn’t so simple.
-Sweden, which took a controversial, relaxed view of restrictions, also had avoided much of the initial worst of the wave.
+Sweden, which took a controversial, relaxed view of restrictions, also had avoided much of the initial worst effects of the wave.
 But after summer, both countries saw cases climb.

 In hindsight, it appears that neither Germany’s strict measures nor Sweden’s laissez faire restrictions protected them from an eventual onslaught.
-But why were the spared, in relative terms, in the spring?
-“The real issue is that we don’t seem to know,” said Van Smeden.
+But why were they spared, in relative terms, in the spring?
+“The real issue is that we don’t seem to know,” Van Smeden said.

 The latecomers